-Switzerland’s Federal Act on Data Protection (FADP) was adopted nearly 30 years ago along with the Ordinance to the Federal Act on Data Protection (the Ordinance).
+Switzerland’s Federal Act on Data Protection (FADP) and the Ordinance to the Federal Act on Data Protection (the Ordinance) were revised in 2023 to better align with the General Data Protection Regulation.

-In this guide, I compare new requirements companies must follow under the revised Swiss FADP and explain how the updates impact businesses and their consumers.
+In this guide, I describe the requirements companies must follow under the revised Swiss FADP and explain how these updates impact both businesses and consumers.

 Key Revisions to the Swiss FADP